ElDudorino/Asus-G701VI-Bios/README.md

 1. I am not responsible if you brick your laptop.
 2. Usually I do provide support to anyone, but due to workload I will only answer to educated questions.
 This is NOT the place to learn about Bios Modding.
 Instead there are plenty of excellent fora and webpages where I got my info as well.
+My favorite is https://www.bios-mods.com/

 Extra info: